Chart Color Schemes

 Balmain East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Balmain East is significantly higher than broader benchmarks.
-As of 2016, 62.7% of residents aged 15 years and over hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 37.2%, followed by postgraduate qualifications (21.4%) and graduate diplomas (4.1%).
+In Balmain East, the educational attainment is notably higher than national and state averages.
+Among residents aged 15 and above, 62.7% have university qualifications, compared to 30.4% in Australia and 32.2% in New South Wales (NSW).
+Bachelor degrees are the most common at 37.2%, followed by postgraduate qualifications at 21.4% and graduate diplomas at 4.1%.
 Vocational pathways account for 17.1% of qualifications, with advanced diplomas at 8.2% and certificates at 8.9%.

-Educational participation is high, with 26.9% of residents currently enrolled in formal education as of 2016.
+Educational participation is high, with 26.9% of residents currently enrolled in formal education.
 This includes 8.2% in primary education, 8.2% in secondary education, and 6.3% pursuing tertiary education.
-Nicholson Street Public School serves the area, with an enrollment of 93 students as of 2017.
-The school's Index of Community Socio-Educational Advantage (ICSEA) is 1156, indicating high levels of educational advantage nationally.
-It focuses exclusively on primary education, with secondary options available in surrounding areas.

 Frequently Asked Questions - Education